 The current centralised data infrastructure is responsible for a growing number of privacy and security scandals, leading to weakened trust in centralised identity providers.
 As individuals’ awareness and value of privacy increases, governments and businesses are starting to value the great capabilities that SSI offers – its increased privacy and data protection levels and user control.

 As part of SSI’s design, users are put in control of data, which conforms to current data protection regulations.
 In the EU, GDPR regulates users’ data rights.
-However, not every approach to SSI, particularly not every blockchain design, is in compliance with the existing laws, especially regarding certain rights established by the GDPR, such as the right to be forgotten.
+However, not every approach to SSI, particularly not every blockchain design, complies with the existing laws, especially regarding certain rights established by the GDPR, such as the right to be forgotten.

-Another major obstacle is cross-border data sharing, which is made extremely difficult due to different jurisdictions and standards concerning country-specific privacy and data protection.
+Another obstacle in cross-border data sharing is due to different jurisdictions and privacy protection standards.

-Privacy and data protection, and the anonymisation of data are key aspects of the GDPR personal data framework.
+Privacy and data protection are key aspects of the GDPR personal data framework.
 It must be clarified whether the cryptographic standards used in SSI protocols are sufficient for data to be considered anonymous.
 If not, official bodies will need to provide guidance on the technical and operational measures required to reduce possible user profiling.

 Ultimately, data protection and privacy standards must remain strong and protected from corruption.
-SSI enables the digitisation and usage of an even greater amount of personal data and – if unchecked – may cause severe harm as far as citizens’ privacy and autonomy are concerned.
+Decentralized identities enable the digitisation and usage of an even greater amount of personal data and – if unchecked – may cause severe harm as far as citizens’ privacy and autonomy are concerned.